protesilaos/my-website/_codelog/2024-02-08-emacs-window-rules-display-buffer-alist.md

 ;; reason for it):
 (setq switch-to-buffer-obey-display-actions t)

+;; If you are in a window that is dedicated to its buffer and try to ;; `switch-to-buffer' there, tell Emacs to pop a new window instead of ;; using the current one:
+(setq switch-to-buffer-in-dedicated-window 'pop)

 ;; Other relevant variables which control when Emacs splits the frame ;; vertically or horizontally, with some sample values (do `M-x ;; describe-variable' and search for those variables to learn more